dialogflow/dialogflow-android-client/README.md

     private AIService aiService;
     ```

-3. In the OnCreate method, add the following line to set up the configuration to use Google speech recognition.
+3. In the OnCreate method, add the following line to set up the configuration to use system speech recognition.
 Replace CLIENT_ACCESS_TOKEN and SUBSCRIPTION KEY with your client access token and subscription key.

     ```java
      final AIConfiguration config = new AIConfiguration("CLIENT_ACCESS_TOKEN",
             "SUBSCRIPTION_KEY", AIConfiguration.SupportedLanguages.English,
-            AIConfiguration.RecognitionEngine.Google);
+            AIConfiguration.RecognitionEngine.System);
     ```

     ![Api keys](docs/images/apiKeys.png)